A guided workflow to transform data before analysis.

 Overview

 Qrvey is a heavy-data platform where users import, prepare, and analyze complex datasets.
 A recurring need among customers was the ability to transform data, to change formats, merge fields, or generate new columns based on existing ones.
 The goal was simple yet ambitious: enable any user to transform data without code, while still offering enough power for technically advanced roles.
-This initiative became one of the most impactful releases of the year, enabling both engineers and analysts to work with data directly inside Qrvey for the first time.
+It ended up being one of the most significant releases of the year, letting both engineers and analysts work with data directly inside Qrvey for the first time.

 Results